310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-Wah--You are right.
+Wah— You are right.
 They look different from how they look at home, so I did not notice them.

 They seem like regular people when they look like that way, don’t they?
 {% endbubble %}